top of page

 At the end of the day, there is no singular and objectively proper way to invest, and every individual has to craft their own strategy that works for them and their own situation.
 Understanding this, we can also acknowledge the reality of the data too, and accept that the odds are most in our favor when we invest broadly, over the long run.

-This can be a hard pill to swallow, especially during market downturns and crises like we’ve seen this year, which are made to feel even scarier if you’re new to all this and haven’t weathered a bear market before.
+This can be a hard pill to swallow, especially during market downturns and crises, which feel even scarier if you’re new to all this and haven’t weathered a bear market before.

 Ultimately though, knowledge is our most empowering tool, and learning about the data and history of winning that’s behind a long game type mindset can be a really soothing treatment for anyone’s down market jitters.